bridgetownrb/bridgetown/bridgetown-website/src/_docs/variables.md

 category: variables
 ---

-Bridgetown traverses your site looking for files to process.
-Any files with [front matter](/docs/front-matter/) are subject to processing.
-For each of these files, Bridgetown makes a variety of data available in templates.
+Bridgetown makes a variety of data available to templates.
+Files with [front matter](/docs/front-matter/) are subject to processing during the static generation process, and you can also use many of the same objects in dynamic routes as well.

-The following is a reference of the available data.
+The following is an overview of commonly-available data.
+We also have a [Ruby API Reference](https://api.bridgetownrb.com) available.

 ## Global Variables